smarr/gil-sem-demos/blog/python-gil.md

 from concurrent accesses to ensure correctness.
 However, when writing Python code, I am more interested in the correctness guarantees the GIL gives me for the concurrent code that I write.
-To answer this, we need to delve into the implementation details of when the GIL is acquired and released.
+To know these correctness guarantees, we need to delve into the implementation details of when the GIL is acquired and released.

 The general approach is that a Python thread obtains the GIL when it starts executing Python bytecode.
-It will hold the GIL as long as it needs to and eventually release it, for instance when it is done executing, or when it is executing some operation that often would be long-running, and itself does not require the GIL for correctness.
+It will hold the GIL as long as it needs to and eventually release it, for instance when it is done executing, or when it is executing some operation that often would be long-running and itself does not require the GIL for correctness.
 This includes for instance the aforementioned file reading operation or more generally any I/O operation.
 However, a thread may also release the GIL when executing specific bytecodes.

 This is where Python 3.9 and 3.13 differ substantially.
 Let's start with Python 3.13, which I think roughly corresponds to what Python is doing since version 3.10.
-Here, the most relevant bytecodes are for function or method calls as well as bytecodes that jump back to the top of a loop or method.
+Here, the most relevant bytecodes are for function or method calls as well as bytecodes that jump back to the top of a loop or function.
 Thus, only a very small set of bytecodes check whether there was a request to release the GIL.

 In contrast, in Python 3.9 and earlier versions,